All Episodes

 We're talking about prisoners of war.

-We're talking here about terrorists.
+We're talking about terrorists.

-He cited this paragraph approvingly so from the editors of the Jesuit magazine America, the National Catholic Weekly.
+He cited this paragraph, approvingly so, from the editors of the Jesuit magazine America, the National Catholic Weekly.

-Uh, Phil in Cincinnati, you're next on the Rush Limbaugh program.
+Phil in Cincinnati, you're next on the Rush Limbaugh program.

 Great to have you here.